asabuncuoglu13/equitable-ai-cookbook/docs/cicd/001-intro.md

 ## Using Tools for Experiment Tracking

-You can use tools like [wandb](https://wandb.ai/site) and [mlflow](https://mlflow.org/) to keep records of your ML experiments.
-Both platforms are open-source and allow you to register your models and experiments for easy maintainability.
+You can use tools like [wandb](https://wandb.ai/site), [Neptune](https://neptune.ai/), and [mlflow](https://mlflow.org/) to track and maintain records of your ML experiments.
+These open-source platforms allow you to register models and experiments for easy maintainability.

+While these libraries are useful for tracking progress and sharing insights with your team, they aren't optimized for fairness-focused processes.
+In such cases, it's important to foster interdisciplinary conversations and track fairness metrics, discrimination cases, and related outputs.

+We designed FAID to integrate easily with these tools, making it simple to log fairness-related data.
+Developers can also add FAID scripts directly to their codebase for customized tracking formats (see [FAID's Guide on this issue](https://github.com/asabuncuoglu13/faid/tree/main/docs/direct-integration.md)).

-If you are using these libraries, you are already familiar with FAID's logging behaviour.
+If you're already using these libraries, FAID's logging behavior will feel familiar.

 ```python
 import random